 3. The Insignificant Type – Hope to turn things around.

 This one is even more complicated.
 In this type of relationship, there is nothing seriously lacking in your partner or in the relationship for that matter.
 You both are doing well in your respective careers.
 However, the relationship has become insignificant in your life.
 The charm died long ago and fulfillment has disappeared.
 It has truly become like a bank account — transactional.
 Should you move out of a relationship of this type?

 Sometimes such flirting takes a serious turn transforming into an affair.
-The one who has discovered and revived love and laughter in his life, decides to move on.
+The one who has discovered and revived love and laughter in his life decides to move on.
 The other partner feels betrayed.

 Before they move out, the relationship shifts to type two: the pitiful type.
 The infidel is no longer attached to the existing relationship and tries to love the partner out of pity.
 He cannot punish the partner because the other person has not done anything wrong.
 But loving out of pity does not and cannot continue for long.
-And before they know it, they end up on the two different poles.
+And before they know it, they end up at two different poles.

-Discover your own truth, find your own way, chalk out your own path, the one where there is room for two to move together.
+Discover your own truth, find your own way, chalk out your own path, one where there is room for two to move together.

-You see these red flags in a relationship, and may be you understand that the relationship may not be going anywhere but still, you are unable to break it off and move on.
+You see these red flags in a relationship and maybe you understand that the relationship may not be going anywhere but still, you are unable to break it off and move on.